agentmorris/agentmorrispublic/drone-datasets.md

 * <a href="#datasets-available-by-request">Datasets available by request</a>
 * <a href="#datasets-added-recently-that-we-havent-had-a-chance-to-dig-into-yet">Datasets added recently that we haven't had a chance to dig into yet</a>
 * <a href="#publicly-available-models-for-wildlife-detection-in-droneaerial-images">Publicly-available models for wildlife detection in drone/aerial images</a>
+* <a href="#platformssystems-for-wildlife-detection-in-droneaerial-images">Platforms/systems for wildlife detection in drone/aerial images</a>

 ## Overview